 So how exactly does a team inbox or collaborative inbox differ from just CC’ing the whole team on an email?
 Rather than simply being an alias for a group of individual email addresses, a fully featured shared inbox like Zoho TeamInbox serves as a single unified location for team communication.

 In traditional group email environments, team members use a group email to send messages to all team members.
 Replies are most often then forwarded to the group email as well so that the whole team is aware the email has been dealt with by the appropriate team member.
 Often, all team members don’t need to worry about the content of the response.
 But in a traditional group email environment, you still have to read the emails and responses to know if you need to read the emails and responses.
-It’s usually a time-intensive and inefficient process.
+Reading email threads is usually a time-intensive and inefficient process.

 Compare this to a team inbox.
 In a team inbox, replies or comments can tag specific team members with @mentions, so you know immediately when you need to review specific parts of a thread.